foundriesio/docs/source/tutorials/ibm.rst

       Create Resource

-Search for "internet of things" and select "Internet of Things Platform" box.
+Search for "internet of things" and select the "Internet of Things Platform" box.

    .. figure:: /_static/tutorials/ibm/iot.png